12 Everyday Things You Didn’t Know Were Illegal

 Sitting on the sidewalk

 If you’ve been waiting for a bus or a friend for ages, you’ll probably be tempted to take a seat on the curb until they arrive.
 In some cities, though, it could be illegal to sit down there.
 About 53 percent of American cities—including Santa Cruz, California, and Virginia Beach, Virginia—have laws against sitting or lying down in public, according to a report by the National Law Center on Homelessness & Poverty.
+If you’re curious, this is why it’s “illegal” to remove a mattress tag.

 Walking to a crosswalk when there’s no traffic coming might seem silly, but crossing without one could lead to a hefty fine.
 States and cities set their own laws, but you could get a ticket if you’re caught—sometimes as high as $250 in places like New York City and Los Angeles.
 Next, read about these everyday things you didn’t realize could get you sued.